How Do Barcodes Work? Uses & Benefits Explained

 What Is a UPC?

 The first 6 digits of a UPC are used to identify the individual manufacturer.
 Therefore, every product from a certain manufacturer will have the same first 6 digits.
-The next 5 digits are used to identify the individual product.
+The next 5 digits are used to determine the individual product.
 Each unique size, color, shape, etc., will get its own 5 digits.
 Finally, the last digit is used to check the entire code’s authenticity and ensure that the item rings up correctly at the checkout.
 This is often referred to as the check digit.

 Additionally, you might see a difference in UPC sizes.
 While the 12-digit code is standard, there is a shortened version of the code that some retailers use to simplify their inventory.
 UPC-A refers to the standard length code.
-The alternative code, or UPC-E is shortened by compressing unused zeros at the end of the manufacturer code or the beginning of the product code.
+The alternative code, or UPC-E, is shortened by compressing unused zeros at the end of the manufacturer code or the beginning of the product code.

 What’s the Difference Between a UPC and an SKU?